Methodology

 It should also be noted that the measure is based on English entrants aged under 21.
 The measure may therefore be less representative of providers where they have a large proportion of non-English domiciled students and/or older students.

-This publication relates to progression to HE by age 19 for students who attended English schools and colleges.
+This publication relates to progression to HE for students who attended English schools and colleges.
 Given the coverage differs from that used to identify the tariff scores, we would not expect to see a third of students who attended English schools and colleges in each tariff group.

 Given the calculation is carried out each year, providers may move in and out of the high tariff grouping over time.
 This can lead to volatile high tariff progression rates at regional and local authority level if a large local provider moves between tariff groups.